ualsg/ualsg.netlify.app/content/opportunities/ads/2021-postdoc-sg/index.md

 Please apply by [email](mailto:filip@nus.edu.sg) (please write "Application for the postdoc position -- smart cities" in the subject), including the following materials:

 * CV
 * Short cover letter (about one page) briefly indicating your computational skills, relevant experience so far, and interests.
 The letter should also include the expected availability / preferred starting date.
 Keep it short and simple, please.
+One paragraph for each of these points is sufficient.
 * Optional: A copy of one first-authored paper published in a reputable journal that mirrors your background and research so far, and one that you are particularly proud of.
 A link to the article is sufficient, no need to include a PDF in your email.
 * Names and contact information for three referees.
 * Other materials that indicate possessing the [required qualifications](#required-qualifications), e.g. link to a public Github repository you have developed, talks, and portfolio.
 Candidates who can demonstrate software development and computational skills will be preferred.